capslocky/WcfSoapLogger/src/Library/WcfSoapLogger/NuGet/readme.txt

 ============================================================================

 Two elements have been automatically added under <system.serviceModel> element of your config file.
-Both will be automatially removed on package uninstallation.
+Both will be automatically removed on package uninstallation.

 <bindings>
 	<customBinding>